Mosquito Control Services

 The Danger of Mosquitoes

 It has been said that “mosquitoes are the most dangerous animals in the entire world.”
 That is not what most people think of when they think of dangerous animals.
 Sharks, hippos, moose, lions and other muscular, sharp toothed animals are typically what come to mind.
-Though those animals can be quite scary in the wild, the reason that mosquitoes top the list as most dangerous is because of the numerous deaths they cause each year.
+Though those animals can be quite scary in the wild, the reason that mosquitoes top the list as the most dangerous creature is because of the numerous deaths they cause each year.
 In history, mosquitoes have been the result of massive, catastrophic casualties because of how quickly they spread disease from one person to the next.

 What Diseases Do Mosquitoes Carry?

 Mosquitoes have been transmitting deadly diseases for centuries and up until the advent of modern medicine, they were responsible for killing off large populations of people.
-As our medical knowledge has become more advanced and we have developed new ways to keep mosquitoes away, the fatalities resulting from these diseases have slowed down.
-But there is still a fear of some of these mosquito-borne diseases because although we can try do our best to slow the spread, we have not eradicated these diseases yet.
+As our medical knowledge has become more advanced and we have developed new ways to keep mosquitoes away, the fatalities resulting from these diseases have slowed.
+But there is still a fear of some of these mosquito-borne diseases because, although we can try do our best to slow the spread, we have not eradicated these diseases yet.

 Here are a few of the most well known mosquito transmitted diseases:

 Mosquitoes have made recent headlines with the spread of the Zika virus, a terrifying disease that presents as fierce flu-like symptoms such as fever, rash, joint pain and red eyes.
-However, another tragic result is that the babies of infected pregnant women are also born with microcephaly, a birth defect resulting in an unusually small head and other problems such as developmental delays, hearing and vision loss, seizures and poor movement and balance.
+However, another tragic result of this disease is that the babies of infected pregnant women are also born with microcephaly, a birth defect resulting in an unusually small head and other problems such as developmental delays, hearing and vision loss, seizures and poor movement and balance.

 Malaria is caused by a one-celled parasite that a mosquito picks up from infected people.
 Within the mosquito, the parasite reproduces and when it bites again, the mosquito passes the parasite through its salivary glands on to its next victim.
 Malaria parasites reproduce rapidly within the liver and red blood cells of the infected individual causing potentially deadly results.
 These parasites destroy red blood cells and clog the capillaries which result in irreversible damage within blood vessels and major organs.
 Every year, over 200-300 million people are afflicted with malaria and of those, more than 400,000 people die from it.